anode112/miRNA-fuchs-dystrophy/README.md

 - Identifying mirtrons (miRNAs located within host genes) and nearby genomic regions

 ### 03_target_correlation

+In this script, we integrate miRNA expression with RNA‑seq transcriptomes to identify potential miRNA–gene regulatory interactions.
+Spearman correlation, permutation testing, and external dataset validation are used to select negatively correlated pairs that are further filtered by experimental target databases and differential expression thresholds.
+The final output is a set of high‑confidence miRNA–target pairs associated with Fuchs dystrophy.

+**Key steps:**

 - Compute Spearman correlations (miRNA vs gene) separately for Control and FECD
 - Keep negatively correlated pairs (≤ –0.7) as candidate miRNA–target interactions